franmontiel/LocaleChanger/README.md

   * `ClosestMatchingAlgorithm` will match the two Locales with most attributes in common (language, country and variation).

 * The `LocalePreference` is used to select witch one of the two matching Locales will be set.
 The default behavior is to prefer a supported locales if no preference is provided.

+### Quick configuration (not recommended)
+If you want to start really quick and it is not a problem for you to depend on inheritance for this library to work just follow those steps:
+* Make all your Activities inherit from `LocaleChangerBaseActivity`
+* Make your Application class inherit from `LocaleChangerBaseApplication`

 Known issues
 -------